Misinformation Monitor

 June

-In this month's Monitor, we examine how Russian state television covers economic issues in the West and what it calls 'anti-Russian' sanctions, how misinformation proliferates in surprising ways in Canada, and how purveyors of COVID-19 misinformation are now trafficking in disinformation about the war in Ukraine.
+We examined how Russian state television covers economic issues in the West and what it calls 'anti-Russian' sanctions, how misinformation proliferates in surprising ways in Canada, and how purveyors of COVID-19 misinformation are now trafficking in disinformation about the war in Ukraine.

 Read It Now